 Strategy

 Enersense is a key contributor to the energy transition through its profitable and growing business operations.
-Enersense’s strategic goal is to expand in the value chain from being a broad-based service company in the energy sector to being a producer of zero-emission energy and a key green energy company.
+The company’s strategic goal is to expand in the value chain from being a broad-based service company in the energy sector to being a producer of zero-emission energy and a key green energy company.
+In addition to continuous development and improvement of own operations, the tools to achieve the goals also include investments, M&A as well as ensuring financing arrangements relating to the own energy production capacity.
+During the next few years, the goal is to actively seek various kinds of equity-based financing arrangements to enable value chain expansion.

 • Enersense's strategic focus areas for 2023–2027